 Making time for physical activity is important, too.
 Most college fitness centers have a variety of movement classes and options.
 When the weather is right, grab a friend and walk, run, bike, or blade outdoors.

 Now, to address the second part of your question: an eating disorder, such as anorexia nervosa, is less about food, eating, and body weight.
 It has more to do with mental health, emotional, physical, socio-cultural, and family issues.
-If this is a particular concern of yours, you might want to take a look at Eating disorders vs. normal eating.
 Additionally, you can make an appointment with a health care provider or a registered dietitian to discuss your concerns.

 Give yourself some time to adjust to a new environment and ask for help when you need it.
 Everything in moderation, even moderation.